Deadline for Abstract Submission (closed!): Nov 30, 2018

 OPLS 2019 is immediately followed by the 2nd Open Science Meeting Bali (OSM 2019), a two days (6-7 February, 2019) multi-disciplinary meeting in reproducible science and open scientific practices.
 Participants are strongly encouraged to also attend OSM 2019.
 Those who register for both conferences will pay only 25% of the registration fee to OSM.
 Please note that you need to register and pay separately for each of conferences:

 We are officially sponsored by Society for the Improvement of Psychological Science (SIPS).
 SIPS is the main international organisation for open science in psychology.
-The society was initiated a few years ago by founding members of Center for Open Science.
-SIPS is organising an annual conference since 2016.
-The next conference will be held in Rotterdam, Netherlands, 7-9 July, 2019.
+SIPS is organising an annual conference since 2016; the next will be held in Rotterdam, Netherlands, 7-9 July, 2019.